-On one of her visits last year, my granddaughter Eloise and I made up a new game.
+On one of her visits, my little granddaughter Eloise and I made up a new game.
 Whenever we went into an underground car parking area we pretended to look for wombats.
 Were they hiding in those dark, concrete corners?
 Were they lurking behind the many sleeping cars?
 Had they burrowed their way into the air conditioning vents?

 Our findings always resulted in failure, as the exasperated Eloise so appropriately expressed, “no signs for wombats, PaPa”.
 I continue to play this game even though Eloise is, I think, now seriously starting to question my sanity with dismissive glares in my direction.

-On my last visit to Melbourne to see Eloise and her family and welcome in the arrival of a new member, the lovely Caitlin Rose, I wrote this little poem about our antics in the car parks looking for wombats.
+On a later visit to Melbourne to see Eloise and her family and welcome in the arrival of a new member, the lovely Caitlin Rose, I wrote this little poem about our antics in the car parks looking for wombats.